 Utilizing a San Diego Mobile Notary Public is usually a very simple process, which is quick and so simple that it often takes about ten to fifteen minutes.
 However, when it comes to choosing and preparing for a mobile notary public signing for a elderly or disabled person, it becomes a little more complicated.
-Some of the concerns of the client or the family member of the client are regarding the safety of having a mobile notary public come to the house of an elderly person, how to have them notarize paperwork when they don’t have a valid identification anymore, what if they aren’t able to sign their name, what if they are hard of hearing, or if they are currently being treated for an illness and are on medication?
+Some of the concerns of the client or the family member of the client from Fully-Verified are regarding the safety of having a mobile notary public come to the house of an elderly person, how to have them notarize paperwork when they don’t have a valid identification anymore, what if they aren’t able to sign their name, what if they are hard of hearing, or if they are currently being treated for an illness and are on medication?

 One of the main concerns is regarding sending a stranger to an elderly client, or family members house, this is a well known concern for many clients, and they should do their research in regards to reviews of the San Diego mobile Notary Public they contact, as well as request to know the name and phone number of the specific notary public who will be going to the signing.
 It is important that the clients feel comfortable with their notary public, and they can always cancel and call someone else if they are not comfortable with the company they spoke to.
 We have had clients call and state that they didn’t want to go with another company because they did not state who they were sending out, and would not provide the information for their mobile notary public.